tap349/tap349.github.io/_posts/2018-03-02-markdown-style-guide.md

   > 1) Step 1: Create Policy

-  NOTE: quotation marks are not used.
+  NOTE: backticks are not used.

 - use table row to specify path (location within a web page or program):